authelia/authelia/docs/configuration/identity-providers/oidc.md

 A list of scopes to allow this client to consume.
 See [scope definitions](#scope-definitions) for more information.
-The documentation for the application you want to use with Authelia will most-likely provide you with the scopes to grant.
+The documentation for the application you want to use with Authelia will most-likely provide you with the scopes to allow.

 #### grant_types